-At 29 January 2023, the Group held inventories of \$117.8 million.
-Given the value of inventories relative to the total assets of the Group, and the judgments applied in provisioning against inventory shrinkage, slow moving and obsolete inventory, this has been considered a key audit matter.
+As at 28 January 2024, the Group held inventories of \$104.9 million.
+Given the value of inventories relative to the total assets of the Group, and the judgements applied in provisioning against inventory shrinkage, slow moving, and obsolete inventory, this has been considered as a key audit matter.